duniapay/oracles/README.md

 - `Credit card` - `Debit card` Users wanting to deposit ERC2O via`Credit card` - `Debit card` would first make their payment via credit card or debit card.
 Once the payment is confirmed ,the equivalent amount of funds will be deposited in the user account.

 - `Withdraw to fiat` : A withdraw is created from the user wallet.
 The user will have to provide a `payment channel` where  they'd like to receive they payment.
 Once they withdraw is confirmed by the user the funds will be locked and forward to the specified `payment channel`.
-Once the payment is confirmed the status will be forwarded to the blockchain and the locked funds will be burned
+Once the payment is confirmed the status will be forwarded to the blockchain and the locked tokens will be burned

 ## Overview